2024 United States Senate elections: Nebraska (special)

 Two-term Republican Ben Sasse resigned his seat on January 8, 2023, to become president of the University of Florida.
 Former governor and 2006 Senate nominee Pete Ricketts was appointed by Governor Jim Pillen, and a special election for the seat would take place concurrently with the 2024 regular Senate elections.
 Ricketts defeated Air Force veteran John Glen Weaver for the Republican nomination.
 Former University of Nebraska Omaha professor Preston Love Jr. ran as a Democrat.

+Rickets won the election, securing over 62% of the vote.